Auschwitz & Salt Mine Tour

 Shared Group Tour

-After that you will be taken back to Krakow.
+* Tour: After pickup, you will be taken back to Krakow..

 Auschwitz & Salt Mine Private Tours - All prices are in Euro/Zloty per person.